The big question is – capacitive vs resistive

 Capacitive vs resistive touchscreen for your specific industry demands

-There are various kinds of touch screens.
-Podium touch screens, touch panels, touch kiosks and touch screen monitors are some of the many varieties of display overlays that use the touch screen technology.
+There are numerous different types of touch screen interfaces – all with different applications.
+There are podium touchscreens, resistive and capacitive touch panels, interactive touchscreen kiosks and all-in-one touchscreen PCs.
+These are just some of the many varieties of touchscreen devices utilizing touch technology.
 The technology behind touch screens is complex.
-These touch sensitive displays use resistive screen technology, capacitive, photosensitive, or acoustically sensitive technology.
-Touch-sensation is the basis of resistive touch screen monitor technology whereas capacitive technology works through electrical sensitivity.
-On the other hand, photosensitive touch screens operate through infrared rays and acoustic touch screens operate on the principles or surface acoustic wave.
+Touch technologies include: resistive touch screen technologies, capacitive touchscreen systems, photosensitive technologies, and acoustically sensitive interfaces.
+Detecting touch sensations is the premise of touch screen monitor technology whereas capacitive technology works through electrical sensitivity.
+Additionally, photosensitive touch technology works by the interactions of infrared rays and acoustic touch which are based on the foundational principles of the science of surface acoustic waves.

 Touch screens are very popular in the retail environment.
 Here, they are useful for providing information to customers.
 Touch screens are attractive and customers can use them without much technical knowledge.
 If the touch screen is used on point of sales, the screen usually also has a stylus that can be used to enter data into the system.
 This is common at ATMs where you can enter account information through a stylus.